TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/weakref.rst

 .. c:function:: PyObject* PyWeakref_GetObject(PyObject *ref)

-   Return the referenced object from a weak reference, *ref*.
+   Return the referenced object kutoka a weak reference, *ref*.
 If the referent is no longer live, returns :const:`Py_None`.

    .. note::